FriendlyNeighborhoodShane/TGClean/README.md

 ```

 The first time you run it, it will ask you to login with your phone number and verification code.
 After that, your sessions will be stored in the TGClean.session file.

+Alternatively, use login.py to login and create the session without actually cleaning anything.